invertedv/testGo/docs/gomFile.md

 - learningRateEnd: \<float\><br>
 the learning rate at \<epochs\>.

-Using the latter, the learning rate declines from learningRateStart at epoch 1 to learningRateEnd at epoch 'epochs'.
+With learningRateStart/learningRateEnd, the learning rate declines from learningRateStart at epoch 1 to learningRateEnd at epoch "epochs".

 ***Optional***<br>

 - validateQuery: \<query\><br>
 the query to pull the validation data.
 The validation data is used to determine early stopping.
 The validate query has the same format as the model query above.
 - earlyStopping: \<int\><br>
-If the cost function evaluated on the validation data doesn't decline for 'earlyStopping' epochs, the fit is terminated.
+If the cost function evaluated on the validation data doesn't decline for "earlyStopping" epochs, the fit is terminated.
 - l2Reg: \<val\><br>
 the L2 regularization parameter value.